 If you have more time to spend in Düsseldorf, check out my comprehensive post.

 Before coming to Germany, you might want to check out my post All you need to know before going to GERMANY.
 This information will make your trip smoother and more enjoyable.

 Like this guide?
 Pin it for later – using one of these pictures, please:

-I was very lucky to have been invited to stay at the Mercure Hotel Duesseldorf City Center.
-The Düsseldorf Tourismus GmbH supported my blogger trip by supplying me with information and some free tickets.
+* This is an affiliate link.
+If you book through this page, not only do you get the best deal, I also get a small commission that helps me run this blog.
+Thank you so much for supporting me!
+I was very lucky to have been invited to stay at the Mercure Hotel Duesseldorf City Center, indeed.
+Also, the Düsseldorf Tourismus GmbH supported my blogger trip by supplying me with information and some free tickets.
 However, all opinions on these services are mine and weren’t by any means influenced by my cooperation partners.

 Icons: money bag by Roundicons from www.flaticon.com, police car, train, sun, glass, and bed by Freepik from www.flaticon.com, takeoff plane and board made by ultimatearm from www.flaticon.com, info made by Roundicons from www.flaticon.com, umbrella made by Kiranshastry from www.flaticon.com, food plate by Vectors Market from www.flaticon.com